Indra24710/Coders_of_Blaviken/README.md

 *	Change language: English to Hindi & vice-versa.

 * Cross platform
-  - Windows, macOS and Linux ready.
+  - Windows, macOS, iOS and Linux ready.
+There is also an exclusive Android application.

 ## Web Application